beets3d/FutureMakers/docs/projects/car-project/index.md

 - Use AI-based tools to generate 3D models
 - Learn how to use a 3D scanner to scan real-life car models
 - Clean up scanned models using Nomad, addressing noise and remeshing for better modification
-  - Optional: Quad Remesher addon for enhanced remeshing
+  - Optional: Quad Remesher addon in Nomad Scult for enhanced remeshing

 ### Chapter 2: 3D Model Modification